SoftUni-Internal/interactive-content/EN/00-Exam/04-Programmability.md

 # Programmability
 The time has come for you to prove that you can be a little more dynamic on the database.

-So, you will have to write several procedures.
+You will have to write several procedures.
 [/slide]